-Sadly, Barcelona’s overtourism, a result of the growth of the so-called sharing economy and the deregulation of the travel industry that has gone with it, has generally had a negative impact on the locals and their neighbourhoods, the very things that made local travel so appealing in the first place.
+Sadly, Barcelona’s overtourism, a result of the growth of the so-called sharing economy and the deregulation of the travel industry that has gone with it, has generally had a negative impact on the city, its locals and their local neighbourhoods, the very things that made local travel so appealing in the first place.

-These are some random reflections as we think through this and think about our role and where we stand on local travel, social travel, the so-called sharing economy, and the deregulation of the travel industry.
+These are some random reflections as we think through the issue of overtourism and think about our role and where we stand on local travel, social travel, the so-called sharing economy, and the deregulation of the travel industry.

 “Tourists, pack your bags and go home!”